Pi is often simplified to just 22/7 and is unusually accurate for such a small fraction.

 Ho Ariel, Ariel, the city where David encamped! add ye year to year; let the feasts come round: (Isa 29:1 ASV)

 Even the Bible refers to half-of-seven years as “a time, times and half a time”, (Rev 12:14).
 “A time” refers to one cycle of the sun as perceived from the earth.

 - The Bible often divides the week in half

-- Likewise, Enoch’s calendar begins 3.5 days after the beginning of creation because this is when the sun, moon, and stars were made and by these time and Jewish festivals are fixed
+- Likewise, Enoch’s calendar begins 3.5 days after the beginning of creation because this is when the sun, moon, and stars were made, and by this time and Jewish festivals are fixed

-- Pi itself, expressed as 3.14 days brings us to the 4th day of creation when God made the sun corresponding to the first day when He made light, which is the ratio of Pi (1:3.14…)
+- Pi itself, expressed as 3.14 days, brings us to the 4th day of creation when God made the sun corresponding to the first day when He created light, which is the ratio of Pi (1:3.14…)

 - Reduced to its smallest fraction, 3 weeks/1 week reduces to 3/1.
 (See Part Two)

-- Creation is based upon this same formula: 3 days of forming and 3 days of filling what was formed, each day in corresponding parallel
+- Creation is based upon this exact formula: 3 days of forming and three days of filling what was formed, each day in corresponding parallel

 - God rested on the 7th day